 Nasopharyngeal carcinoma is a malignant tumor in the nasopharynx.
 Two types exist:

 Laryngitis is often caused by an infection of the nasopharynx that descends into the larynx.
 The most important symptoms are hoarseness and dry cough, due to oedema.
 The main risk factor is airway obstruction, which can occur if the epiglottis is swollen.

-Vocal cord nodules can grow on the vocal cord, which can cause hoarseness.
+Vocal fold nodules can grow on the vocal fold, which can cause hoarseness.
 These are often polyps.
-They’re associated with overuse of the vocal cords and resolve with rest.
+They’re associated with overuse of the vocal folds and resolve with rest.

 Acute laryngitis is commonly a viral disease that lasts for a few days.
 Acute bacterial laryngitis is often caused by h. influenzae.

 Croup is a special type of larynx characterized by inflammation of both the larynx and the trachea.
 It is most commonly caused by the parainfluenza virus.
 It gives a characteristic “barking” cough.